evan-rf/etachov.github.io/_posts/2016-02-27-election-feed.md

 ---
 layout:     post
-title:      When's the Next Election in Comoros?
+title:      When is the Next Election in Comoros?
 date:       2016-02-27
 summary:    Parsing a semi-hidden feed upcoming elections data
 categories: munging
 ---

-The International Foundation for Electoral Systems (IFES) does the incredible service of maintaining a calendar of upcoming elections on [electionguide.org](http://www.electionguide.org/).
+The International Foundation for Electoral Systems (IFES) does the incredible service of maintaining a calendar of upcoming elections at [electionguide.org](http://www.electionguide.org/).

-Their search and filter UI is great if you're interested in a single country, but what if you want to check on 40 countries?
+The search and filter UI available on the site is great if you're interested in a single country, but what if you want to check on 40 countries?

 Thankfully there's an straightforward way to do this with R.

-IFES maintains a (little advertised) RSS feed, which we can access, parse into a data.frame, and subset by a of list countries.
+IFES maintains a (little advertised) RSS feed that we can parse into a data.frame and subset to look at our countries of interest--in this case the island nation of Comoros.
 The full code is available on [Github](https://github.com/etachov/election-feedr) and I walk through the steps below:

 **1. Find the feed:**